lws803/FreeRTOS_experiments/cheatsheets/Deadlock.md

         // If there's a chosen one, it is not finished yet and we add on to the working resources for next iteration if (chosen != -1) {
-            work = workPlusAllocation(work, allocation[chosen]);
+            // ***This implicity ensures that work is only added (workPlusAllocation) if it is not a finished task and allocating the resource it needs it will ensure that it completes work = workPlusAllocation(work, allocation[chosen]);
             Finish[chosen] = true;
             processSequence.push(chosen);